NORFOLK, Va. (WAVY) – The Navy has identified the man who opened fire on board USS Mahan Monday night, killing a Sailor.

 The Sailor was identified as Master-at-Arms 2nd Class Mark A. Mayo, 24, of Hagerstown, MD.
 He enlisted in the U.S. Navy in October 2007 and began working in Norfolk in May 2011.

 “Petty Officer Mayo’s actions on Monday evening were nothing less than heroic.
 He selflessly gave his own life to ensure the safety of the Sailors on board USS Mahan (DDG 72),” said Capt.
 Robert E. Clark, Jr., commanding officer, Naval Station Norfolk.

 Capt.
 Robert Clark said the shooting happened on board USS Mahan at Pier 1 Monday around 11:20 p.m. when a male civilian shot and killed Mayo.
-Security forces responding to reports of shots fired then killed the suspect, who has not yet been identified.
+Security forces responding to reports of shots fired then killed the suspect.

 Paul Stone with the Armed Forces Medical Examiner’s Office said autopsies have been performed on MA2 Mayo and the civilian suspect.
 He told WAVY.com the results will likely take four to six weeks.
 The results will immediately be handed over to the NCIS, which is the lead investigating agency.